int-brain-lab/iblviewer/README.md

 # IBL Viewer
-The IBL Viewer is a simple and fast interactive visualization tool based on VTK that uses GPU accelerated volume and surface rendering.
+The International Brain Laboratory Viewer is a simple and fast 3D interactive visualization tool based on VTK that uses GPU accelerated volume and surface rendering.
 It runs on python 3.8+ and it can be embed in Jupyter Lab/Notebook and Qt user interfaces.

+Most of the viewer makes VTK usable as an interactive application and you may use it as such.
+Just use `from iblviewer.application import Viewer`

-At the International Brain Laboratory, this tool is used by scientists for data/models analysis.
-From electrophysiological data to neuronal connectivity, this tool allows simple and effective 3D visualization for many use-cases like multi-slicing and time series (even on volumes).
+The small added part related to IBL allows scientists to view their data and models for further analysis.
+From electrophysiological data to neuronal connectivity, this tool allows simple and effective 3D visualization for many use-cases like multi-slicing and time series even on volumes.
+In that case, you will use `from iblviewer.mouse_brain import MouseBrainViewer`

 ## Installation
 ```bash
 pip install git+https://github.com/int-brain-lab/iblviewer.git
 ```

+## Installation related to IBL
 If you wish to use this viewer with International Brain Laboratory data sets and libraries, you will need ibllib:
 ```bash
 pip install ibllib